xulihang/BasicCAT-website/silhouette/docs.md

 sudo xattr -rd com.apple.quarantine /Applications/Silhouette.app
 ```

 For Linux, you can use the files in the Windows's zip file.
 You need to install FFmpeg, Whisper.cpp and Java with JavaFX to start it.
+[Template file](https://github.com/xulihang/Silhouette/releases/download/v1.1.0/Silhouette-Linux-template.zip)

 ## Setup